AbhayPrabhakar4100/AbhayPrabhakar4100/README.md

 ## 👋 About Me

-I’m currently finishing an MS in Data Science & Analytics at Georgia State University (Dec 2025).
-Previously, I was a Data Science Intern at Equifax (Kount), where I worked on end-to-end analytics and ML pipelines.
+I’m finishing an MS in Data Science & Analytics at Georgia State University (Dec 2025).
+Previously, I worked at Equifax (Kount) as a Data & Analytics intern, taking projects from raw data to usable tools.

-I came to data science through math and statistics—courses like Statistical Inference, Linear Models, and Machine Learning—and I like the mix of theory and building.
-Lately I’ve been exploring generative AI for safe data simulation and faster prototyping.
+I came to data science through math and stats, and stuck around because I enjoy the mix of thinking and building.
+Lately I’ve been exploring practical ways to use generative AI alongside bread-and-butter analytics.

-I’ve gained practical experience through projects in prediction, recommendations, anomaly detection, NLP, and telemetry.
-On the tooling side, I’m most at home with Python and SQL, and I’ve used scikit-learn, XGBoost, PyTorch, TensorFlow, Snowflake, and LangChain.
+I’ve picked up hands-on experience across prediction, recommendations, anomaly detection, NLP, and a bit of telemetry.
+Day-to-day, I’m most at home with Python and SQL, and I’ve used scikit-learn, XGBoost, PyTorch, TensorFlow, Snowflake, and LangChain when the job called for it.

-Outside work, I love playing chess online (~99.7th percentile of a 200M+ active player base)—and am an enthusiastic kitchen experimenter.
+Away from the keyboard, I’m a loving playing chess online with a ratring of **2006 online (~99.7th percentile of a 200M+ active Chess.com player base)**—and a frequent kitchen experimenter.

-Next stop: full-time Data Scientist / ML Engineer roles where useful beats flashy and shipped beats hypothetical.
+Next stop: a full-time Data Scientist / ML Engineer role where useful beats flashy and shipped beats hypothetical.